WHY THIS PAGE

 THIS IS ME

 There is an interesting and never ending struggle inside my head.
 On the one hand, I am your typical open minded tolerant spontaneous outgoing and outspoken Dutchman.
-On the other hand, and driven by own negative experiences and fact-finding-missions during my research in Cybersecurity, I am very cautious about privacy and security.
+On the other hand, and driven by own negative experiences and fact-finding-missions during my research in Cyber security, I am very cautious about privacy and security.
 This struggle influences basically everything I say, write, post, share and publish.
-At what point is information too personal, at what point can information be used for other purposes than it was intended?
+At what point is information too personal, at what point can information be used for other purposes then it was intended?
 It might sound strange but I really ask myself these questions a lot, and the lessons learned have coined me to the extend that I make active and conscious decisions about what I share and what I will keep to myself.
 Yes, this process of course also influences this page!

 First and foremost, family and friends.
 There is nothing that comes close to that priority but I am also very aware that I should do much more to uphold that priority.
 Especially when being buried in work, I am still guilty of not taking a step back and reward the most important people in my life with the same attention that they bless me with.
 This is my weak point and I can only ask for forgiveness for all the times that I failed to do so.
 Don’t give up on me yet, I am working on it, reminding myself that this is my responsibility!